-The planned increase in VAT to 23% and its impact on the real estate market.
+Planned increase in VAT to 23% and its impact on real estate market.

 Availability of housing in Košice